 Asset Forfeiture Defense Lawyer Philadelphia

-Forfeiture petitions are filed by both state and federal courts when the government alleges that the property they want to take from you were the proceeds of unlawful activities, such as Drug Dealing, loan sharking, or any other illegal act.
+Forfeiture petitions can be filed by both state and federal courts when the government alleges that the property they want to take from you were the proceeds of unlawful activity, such as Drug Dealing, loan sharking, or any other illegal act.

 In the last ten years, Pennsylvania law enforcement has taken over $100 million in property from people in the Commonwealth.
-This was initially targeted at the “drug kingpin” who moved large amounts of cash and bought property with that cash, but has been increasingly used against people who have done nothing wrong.
+The process was initially targeted at the “drug kingpin” who moved large amounts of cash and bought property with that cash, but it has been increasingly used against people who haven’t done anything wrong.

 One prominent case in Philadelphia highlighted the problem: the District Attorney’s office filed to take the house of the defendant’s parents just because he was arrested with drugs in the house.
 The parents never knew the defendant was selling drugs and no drugs were sold in the house.
 Even if prosecutors don’t try to take your house, they can and do routinely file forfeiture petitions, even on small amounts of money.

-In the City of Philadelphia, as well as the suburban counties of Bucks, Chester, Delaware, and Montgomery counties, prosecutors will move to seize even small amounts of money for their law enforcement coffers.
+In the City of Philadelphia, and in the suburban counties of Bucks, Chester, Delaware, and Montgomery counties, prosecutors will move to seize even small amounts of money for their law enforcement coffers.
 They can seize your cash, car, or even home.
 Before prosecutors take steps to take your property, you need to consult with an attorney.

 How Can the Government Take My Property?